 Whether used for business or pleasure, hotels have become an integral hub for today’s traveler.
 They’re inexpensive, convenient, and generally accepted as a safe, comfortable alternative to sleeping in a car or under a bridge.
-But hotels come with their own laundry list of pitfalls and potential threats.
+But hotels come with their own laundry list of pitfalls and potential travel security threats.
 By the time you see this, it’ll be the height of the American holiday travel season.
 So we felt like this was the perfect time to dive deep into some best practices for keeping your safety, security, and privacy fully intact during your current and future travels.

 For a broader perspective, we talked to two people well-versed in domestic and international travel security.
 William Echo (a pseudonym necessary for his current career) is a corporate security professional and former law enforcement officer with more than a decade of experience in developing, implementing, and testing protective security protocols.
 Opposite him is Micah Dalton, a true modern-day nomad who has spent the better part of the last decade roaming the planet in search of good whiskey and great adventure.
 Along the way, he has made himself a perpetual student of street lessons and trained with some very specialized experts, including OFFGRID contributor Ed Calderon.
 The sheer volume of his practical street wisdom is nearly unmatched, even among our own cadre.
 Hopefully, these gentlemen and their varied experiences will help you develop a keen eye to keep yourself safe, regardless of where your travels take you.